joecupano/AIdiot/INSTALL.md

 ### 2. Ollama Installation

-Ollama is required for running the Mistral 7B language model locally.
+Ollama is the default option for running local language models (Mistral, CodeLlama, etc.).
+Alternative backends are also supported.

 #### Windows:
 1. Download from [ollama.ai](https://ollama.ai)